retraceur/retraceur.github.io/src/content/docs/administration/index.md

 - The **At A Glance** widget displays a summary of the content on your site and identifies which theme and version of Retraceur you are using.
 - The **Activity** widget shows the upcoming scheduled posts as well as the recently published posts.

+## Dashboard Updates page

+This is the place where you are noticed when a new version of Retraceur is available.
+When it's a major version, the "Updates" sub-menu will also include a notice bubble to draw your attention.
+[Read more about it](./manage-updates).

 ## Posts Administration

 This administration area allows you to manage the core of your content: writing posts, defining post categories, post tags & [post formats](./manage-post-formats).